annereinarz/MultilevelMCMCExaHyPE/README.md

 This is the MUQ interface for ExaHyPE.
 To run a MCMC chain you need to install both ExaHyPE and MUQ first.

-In ExaHyPE it is important to use the muq branch and to switch Peano to the muq branch as well.
+In ExaHyPE it is important to use the reinarz/muq branch and to switch Peano to the muq branch as well.
+You must then run the toolkit

+  ../../../Toolkit/toolkit.sh ../SWE_MC_ADERDG.exahype2

+build by calling

+  make -j4

-You must then run the toolkit and then run the export.sh to set options and 'make link_muq'
+and then set the exports noted in export.sh to set options.
+Finally, call

+  make link_muq

+to build the muq integration.

-Note: For MPI2 compatibility, also set 'export PROJECT_CFLAGS=-DMPI2'
+Note: For MPI2 compatibility, also set 'export PROJECT_CFLAGS=-DMPI2' if needed!

 In order to create the build directory type:

-cmake -DCMAKE_PREFIX_PATH=$HOME/[Path-to-MUQ]/build -DEXAHYPE_PATH=[Path-to-ExaHyPE]e/ExaHyPE-Engine/ApplicationExamples/SWE/SWE_MC_ADERDG ..
+  cmake -DCMAKE_PREFIX_PATH=$HOME/[Path-to-MUQ]/build -DEXAHYPE_PATH=[Path-to-ExaHyPE]/ExaHyPE-Engine/ApplicationExamples/SWE/SWE_MC_ADERDG ..

 The application can then be compiled using

   make

+Running your binary requires the .exahype2 file to be passed:

+  mpirun -np 4 [Path-to-ExaHyPE]/ExaHyPE-Engine/ApplicationExamples/SWE/SWE_MC_ADC_ADERDG.exahype2